DeLion13/DataBases/lab2/README.md

 ## About

-An application that sends queries to the database according to your commands.
+An application sends queries to the database according to your commands.
 Used PostgreSQL database and postgres library.
 Program code developed according to MVC template.

 ## Prerequisites